 Accessibility: Open to the public

-Garden construction period: Nara Period
+Garden creation period: Nara Period